Yandex Cloud

 gRPC API

-3. Click the name of the cluster you need and select the Hosts tab.
+3. Click the name of your cluster and select the Hosts tab.

 yc managed-kafka cluster list-hosts <cluster_name_or_ID>